pooranibcbb/datavis16s_refactor/doc/user_doc.md

 ### PCoA

 Principal coordinates analysis using binomial and Bray-Curtis distances is carried out using [amp\_ordinate](https://madsalbertsen.github.io/ampvis2/reference/amp_ordinate.html).
 Samples which fall below the specified sampling depth are removed from the OTU table using [amp\_subset\_samples](https://madsalbertsen.github.io/ampvis2/reference/amp_subset_samples.html) before the distance measures are computed.

 The binomial distance is able to handle varying sample sizes.
-However, for the Bray-Curtis PCoA, the OTU table is rarefied to the sampling depth using [rrarefy](https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/rarefy) from the vegan R package.
+However, for the Bray-Curtis distance, the OTU table is rarefied to the sampling depth using [rrarefy](https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/rarefy) from the vegan R package.
 At least 3 samples are needed in the OTU table for the plot to be generated.
 The tables are written to *pcoa\_binomial.txt* and *pcoa\_bray.txt* and the plots to *pcoa\_binomial.html* and *pcoa\_bray.html*.

 ``` r
 amp <- amp_subset_samples(amp, minreads = sampdepth)